awstoner/case-study/README.md

 ## Data Quality

 1. There are users registered with cohort_month dates in the future from the current reporting month.
+For the sake of this exercise I've categorized these records as bad data and they have been filtered out in the WHERE clause: ```WHERE DATE_DIFF('month', cohort_month, month) >= 0```.
+In the real world a conversation would be had regarding their significance.
     * e.g:

 | month | user_id | cohort_month | customer_flag |